 Debt Consolidation – San Diego

-Debt Consolidation (synonyms: debt consolidation loan, credit card consolidation and consolidated loan) – refers to a loan that is used to pay an existing debt – then leaving the borrower with a single loan to pay back.
+Debt Consolidation (synonyms: debt consolidation loan, credit card consolidation and consolidated loan): refers to a loan that is used to pay existing debt, leaving the borrower with a single loan to pay back.

 In most cases – these loans are used to pay off high-interest accounts – leaving the borrower with a single low-interest loan to pay back within a shortened time-frame.